bretwardjames/bretwardjames/content/blog/2019-06-08-incentive-is-king.md

 ---
 title: "Inventive is King"
-date: 2019-06-06T08:00:00
+date: 2019-06-07T08:00:00
 draft: false
-featured_image: "congrats.gif"
+featured_image: "incentive.jpeg"
 url: /blog/incentive-is-king
 categories:
 - Business
 ---

 They say "Cash is King".
-I think what *they* mean by that is that cash (money) is something that everyone can use more of, and therefore it's something that you can use in almost any case as a means of motivating or leveraging someone to do what you want.
+I think what *they* mean by that is that cash (money) is something that everyone can use more of, and therefore it's something that you can use as a means of motivating or leveraging just about anyone to do what you want.

 Some businesses will offer `Cash Back` or a `Gift Card With Purchase` as a way to take advantage of that idea, trying to motivate their prospect to purchase by offering cash in return for a purchase.